 b) The loan was received to finance the acquisition of the vessels "Pluto" and "Uranus".
-The loan is to be repaid by 3 January 2013.
+The loan is to be repaid by 31 March 2013.
+These ships are sold during 2012.
+In March 2013 the Company signed amendments to loan agreements where loans repayment terms were extended till 31 October 2013.